sa1181405/pbchocolate-private-writeups/jellyctf/osint/super_fan/super_fan.md

 note: unrelated to the stalknights challenges
 #

 We are given with a twitter handle and know that this user has changed their username, NOT deleted their account.
-Lets check the way back machine and see if this tiwtter page has been archived in the past.
+Lets check the wayback machine and see if this twitter page has been archived in the past.

 ![image](https://github.com/sa1181405/pbchocolate-private-writeups/assets/170969470/d1e65199-a21c-4c69-a1ea-01be83c2ada8)